markwwen/ServingAgent/README.md

 python -m example.run_web_server
 ```

 Congratulate!
-You has developed a scalable sevice in serveral minutes!
+You have developed a scalable sevice in serveral minutes!